 History of the Song

 The tune that is now associated with the song was not a melody that was written specifically for “The Parting Glass.”
-As so often happens in traditional music, it seems that the tune was reused and was originally simply called "The Peacock."
+As so often happens in traditional music, the tune was reused and was originally simply called "The Peacock."
 It was first featured (without any lyrics) in a collection of songs compiled by James Aird and published in 1782.
 The same tune was also used with the lyrics of "Sweet Cootehill Town", a farewell song by an emigrant who left his hometown in County Cavan.
 In the United States, the same melody was used as a church hymn for some time and is apparently still popular in the Sacred Harp tradition.